tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-5.md

   ### Model Training and Optimization

-  - Fine-tuned YOLOv2 for license plate detection, achieving high precision and recall.
+  - Fine-tuned YOLO for license plate detection, achieving high precision and recall.
   - Validated OCR outputs with post-processing to ensure consistent and formatted results.

   ### Deployment